NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 from growing beyond the receive window.
-Such measures are important to prevent a CUBIC sender from using an arbitrarily high *cwnd* value in calculating the new value for *ssthresh* and *cwnd* when a congestion event is signalled, but it is not as robust as the mechanisms described in {{?RFC7661}}.
+Such measures are important to prevent a CUBIC sender from using an arbitrarily high *cwnd* value in calculating the new value for *ssthresh* and *cwnd* when a congestion event is signaled, but it is not as robust as the mechanisms described in {{?RFC7661}}.
 Likewise, a QUIC sender that uses *cwnd* to calculate a new value for the congestion window and slow-start threshold on a congestion